Now Online – via Zoom

 - The quality of the visuals.

-- The ACSPRI Executive Committee will judge the poster.
+- The ACSPRI Executive Committee will judge the short video.

-- Poster presenters must be currently enrolled students at an ACSPRI member institution.
+- Short video presenters must be currently enrolled students at an ACSPRI member institution.

-- Students interested in having their posters considered for the Poster Competition must:
+- Students interested in having their videos considered for the Short Video Competition must:

 - Indicate they would like to be considered for the prize in the submission

-- All posters will be displayed in the exhibition area of the conference and the winner will be announced during the conference.
-Note: to have a poster displayed you must register and attend the conference.
+- All videos will be published on the conference website.
+The winner will be announced during the conference.
+Note: to have a video displayed on the conference website you must register and attend the conference.

-- All students are eligible for the poster competition, including those that present during a session, but this might be of special interest to those starting on a research project where ideas may not be developed enough for a full conference presentation.
+- All students are eligible for the student video competition, including those that present a paper during a session, but this might be of special interest to those starting on a research project where ideas may not be developed enough for a full conference presentation.

 - Registration is due to open in September 2020.

-- For budgeting purposes - here are the expected registration costs (Earlybird rate):
+- For budgeting purposes - here are the registration costs (Earlybird rate until 28 October 2020):